tensorflow/tfx-addons/tfx_addons/message_exit_handler/README.md

 `final_status` is the JSON string of the pipeline status, provided by TFX.
 The Slack parameters contain the credentials to submit the message.
 And `on_failure_only` is a configuration for frequently run pipeline to only alert on failures.
 We have a number of pipelines were this options was useful.

+The exit handler also accepts an optional module path in case the provider credentials are encrypted.
+Please specify `decrypt_fn` in case you want to decrypt your credentials on the fly.

 The component parses the status, and composes a message based on the content.

 ```python